 Criteria JORC Code Explanation Commentary Drill Sample Recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material Drilling Drillers record the drilled length and recovered length of core for each run on their run sheets.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material Drillers record the drilled length and recovered length of core for each run on their run sheets.
 Geologists also measure and calculate recovery as a percentage drilled.
 HQ core was drilled to maximize recovery.
 Competent, experienced drillers were engaged.
-Geophysics - N/A Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
-The total length and percentage of the relevant intersections logged Drilling Core is geological and geotechnically logged by qualified geologists.
+The total length and percentage of the relevant intersections logged Core is geologically and geotechnically logged by qualified geologists.
 Where possible structural angles are measured for later interpretation.
 Core is qualitatively logged and all trays are photographed.
-All core that has been drilled at the time of the announcement has been logged in full detail Geophysics - N/A Sub-Sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Sub-Sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-Drilling Core is cut in half, with half retained in the core box and the other half submitted for analysis.
-When duplicates are required the half core for assay is halved again with each quarter submitted in duplication and a half core still remains in the box.
+Core is cut in half, with half retained in the core box and the other half submitted for analysis.
+When duplicates are required this was noted on the sample dispatch.
+The half core sent for assay was split at the crushing stage by the laboratory and run as two separate samples.
+The geologists had, at the time of sample submission, assigned a sample number and provided a labelled sample bag for the duplicate split.
 The sample preparation technique is industry standard.
-HQ core is used and therefore provides a larger sample than commonly used smaller diameter drill core.
-Duplicates, blanks and Certified Reference materials have been inserted approximately every 30 samples as an external quality control on the laboratory.
-Half HQ core is an appropriate sampling methodology for the massive sulphide material.
-Geophysics - N/A
+HQ core is used and therefore provides a larger sample than more commonly used smaller diameter core.
+Duplicates, blanks and Certified Reference Materials (or standards) have been inserted approximately every 30 samples as an external quality control on the laboratory.
+Half HQ core is an appropriate sampling methodology for the mineralised material.